-Since seeing my review of earthship design here, people have repeatedly asked me two questions that I would like to try and answer here:
+Since seeing my review of earthship design pros and cons here, people have repeatedly asked me two questions that I would like to try and answer here:

 1) What caused me to veer away from the standard earthship model?

 Living in Taos, New Mexico, at the epicenter of the earthship phenomenon, I am awed by these structures every time someone new comes into town, because they inevitably want to visit them.
 I have many friends who have lived in them.
 I've visited them time and again.
 While I love and celebrate their successes (my favorite is the glass light walls), I also see... and listen to my friends bemoan... their flaws.
 Plus, I know that owners, who thought they were making sound investment in their future, had to sue for millions of dollars in damages because of the design's failure.
 Not to mention they had to live in really depressing, non-functional conditions while they were fighting to get their homes repaired.
 Well, and there's this whole list of other cons, here.